The PhDs are at the center of the doctoral college. On this page, they shortly introduce themselves and their careers.

 Nicole grew up in a small town in Upper Styria, and came to the city of Vienna and to TU Wien for her studies in physics.

-During her bachelor's and master's studies, she was always focused on two topics - biophysics and energy engineering.
+During her bachelor's and master's programme, she was always focused on two topics - biophysics and energy engineering.
 However, despite a burning interest in both fields, Nicole decided to focus on energy engineering towards the end of her master's degree - in order to be able to make her small contribution to solving the global climate crisis.

 While Nicole worked on the activation of human T-cells on artificial structures in her bachelor's thesis, she investigated electrical properties of thin-film photovoltaic modules and worked on new methods for their pre-standardization in her diploma thesis, which she conducted at AIT.